roman-milk/roman-milk.github.io/josephine-3.md

  'Feel me,' she offered and shifted her position.

  Of course I didn't have much of a clue as to what she meant, but Josephine, guessing I was a novice took my arm and guided my fingers to the spot.
 The heat and wetness of that place shook me completely.
 The deep groan from Josephine's throat when I felt the centre of her body shocked me with its primal need when Josephine lifted her hips up to press her wetness against my fingers.
 I probed inexpertly but found the opening to Josephine's body and was rewarded by her moan of appreciation as my fingers tentatively explored her intimate places.
-Report_Story #2